 She is appreciative to the Canada Council for the Arts for awarding a Digital Originals grant, New York Foundation for the Arts for a City Artist Corps Grant, Queens Council on the Arts for two SU-CASA grants, The Hambidge Center for Creative Arts and Sciences for a Wisebram Culinary Distinguished Fellowship, Swale Lab for a residency and private studio on Governors Island, Penland School of Craft for a Winter Residency Fellowship, Marble House Residency for a fully funded residency, PlySpace Residency Program for a Resident Artist Fellowship and a private living space + studio, Vermont Studio Center for an Artist Opportunity Fellowship, and ChaNorth for a private living space + studio.

-The philosophy of her recent body of work is informed by being immunocompromised, learning to walk again after a serious bicycle accident, and regrowth after atrophy.
-She has explored sculptures as objects of ritual, collaborative movement, and play, ranging from time-based devotions to endurance trainings in order to transform mental and physical states of being.
+The philosophy of her recent body of work is informed by being immunocompromised, relearning to walk after a serious bicycle accident, and regrowth after atrophy.
+She has explored sculptures as objects of ritual, collaborative movement, and play; ranging from time-based devotions to endurance trainings in order to transform mental and physical states of being.
 The materials and rituals which aid in maintenance of a disabled body inform the materials and processes used in her sculptures.